William Shatner boldly goes where not too many other people have gone before

 William Shatner after becoming the oldest person to reach space:"I am so filled with emotion about what just happened.
 It’s extraordinary, extraordinary ...
 I hope that I can maintain what I feel now, I don't want to lose it."https://t.co/nrLuu43XsD pic.twitter.com/XytPxkk7vaOctober 13, 2021

+Believe it or not, that's relatively cheap: In June, an anonymous bidder dropped $28 million to ride the New Shepard rocket alongside Bezos, although he was eventually replaced by the son of a private equity firm CEO.
+In 2008, Richard Garriott sunk $30 million into a 12-day stay on the International Space Station, although he at least did a few useful things while he was there, including smuggling aboard the ashes of Shatner's Star Trek co-star James Doohan, who played the role of chief engineer Montgomery Scott.

-Lest there be any doubt, Shatner also has some legit PC gaming connections: Aside from all the great (and not-so-great) Star Trek games he helped inspire, he appeared in FMV segments of the Tekwar FPS (which makes sense, since he's the credited author), promo'ed the old VIC-20, and gave us the Shatner voice pack for Elite: Dangerous.
+Lest there be any doubt, Shatner also has some legit PC gaming connections to go along with his television, movie, and music fame: Aside from all the great (and not-so-great) Star Trek games he helped inspire, he appeared in FMV segments of the Tekwar FPS (which makes sense, since he's the credited author), promo'ed the old VIC-20, and gave us the Shatner voice pack for Elite: Dangerous.